nehasree2507-hash/SysNova_OSSP/2520030282_Practical/Practical-05/README.md

 3.The pipe is the medium for communication between parent and child.

 Example: ls -l | grep ".c"
-1.The program works like the shell command `ls -l | grep ".c"`.
+1.The program works like the shell command ls -l | grep ".c".
 Steps involved:
 1.fork() → creates the child process.
 2.pipe() → sets up communication channel.